Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 In fact, I wouldn’t advise visiting more than one museum on a day trip to Paris.

 I encourage you to choose one or two activities that are absolute musts and to plan your day around them.
-Supplement your day with activities that are close to your main priorities.
+Supplement your day with other activities that are close to your main priorities.

 If you want to spend part of your day in Montmartre, visit the Sacré Coeur, take a long walk down Rue Lepic, see Amélie’s Café des Deux Moulins, and walk down to the Opéra before checking out the rooftop terrace at Galeries-Lafayette.